Inwood–207th Street station: Station layout

 This underground station has a single island platform between the two tracks, which end at bumper blocks just north of the platform.
-To the immediate south is an interlocking made up of a diamond crossover that allows trains to get to the correct track, and then proceed to share the right of way with the 207th Street Yard leads to Dyckman Street, which is the next station south.
+The station is served by the train at all times and is its northern terminus; the next station to the south is Dyckman Street.
+To the immediate south of the station is an interlocking made up of a diamond crossover that allows trains to get to the correct track, and then proceed to share the right of way with the 207th Street Yard leads towards the aforementioned Dyckman Street station.
 The mezzanine and street elevator shaft includes artwork titled At the Start...At Long Last by Sheila Levrant de Bretteville.
 The terminal is operated by a Dispatcher's Office at the south end, while the Interlocking Plant is controlled by the CTC located in the 207th Street Yard.
 The mezzanine connecting the north and south exits of the station is closed, and is used for employee facilities.

 The station's tiles are colored maroon.
 This was part of a color-coded tile system used throughout the IND.
 The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
 As such, the maroon tiles used at the 207th Street station are also used at 168th Street, the first express station to the south, as well as at other stations on the Eighth Avenue Line north of 168th Street.